 ➡️ Concept Note Inclusive Workplace Design in Mining

-2020: The first round table on this topic was hosted by IWiM at the PDAC Convention in Canada during March 2020.
+2020: The first round table on this topic was hosted by IWIM at the PDAC Convention in Canada during March 2020.
 The discussions that ensued provided fertile concepts with which the project was formed.

 ➡️ Read the PDAC 2020 round table summary notes (HERE) for further details.

-Roundtable discussion at Norton Rose Fulbright in Toronto during PDAC 2020
+Round table discussion at Norton Rose Fulbright in Toronto during PDAC 2020

 2020-2021: Translation of the concept note into Spanish, attempts to hold virtual round tables

 Discussion topics included: safety and PPE; mental health; shift design and FIFO; changing rooms and toilets; menstruation and menopause; pregnancy and lactation; parental leave; crèches and nurseries; procurement and supply chains; technology/digital transformation and automation; and office design.
+By the end of 2022 the project team defined the next phase of the project with further research on each of the key concepts identified, as well as workshops to survey industry practitioners.

 2023: During the first quarter of the year, research will be carried out by a global team, guided by a research lead who will focus the scope on the 7 identified topics.
 It was decided that project coordination and focus will no longer be part of the International WIM Alliance as the focus and objectives expands to the entire mine value chain.
+Unfortunately the research gathered was not analysed due to methodology issues.
+One session was delivered at CRU Copper in Santiago, Chile